 If I don’t use a load board, what should I use?

-If you use TruckingOffice software, you’ll be creating a list of your shippers.
+If you use TruckingOffice trucking software, you’ll be creating a list of your shippers.
 You’ll have all the necessary information to keep in contact with them and let them know when you’ll be in the area if they have a load ready to go.
 It used to be that I would send a note ahead when I knew where I would be.
-Now it’s all email, which is a lot more effective, but easier to ignore.
+Now it’s all email.
+This is a lot more effective, but easier to ignore.
 Build a relationship and your email won’t get deleted without being read.

 Get a reliable reputation and build relationships to tide your trucking business over the tough times.